rohitpunekar242/graphql-automation-practice-project/README.md

 #graphql-automation-practice-project

-This project consists of graphql automation with simple mutation and query
+This project consists of graphql api automation with simple mutation and query